FIRS to begin recovery of unremitted tax deductions by states, LGAs

 By Emmanuel Elebeke

-The Federal Inland Revenue Service (FIRS) has stated that it will commence the process of enforcement and recovery of unremitted tax deductions owed by some States and Local Governments in Nigeria.
+The Federal Inland Revenue Service, FIRS, has said it will commence the process of enforcement and recovery of unremitted tax deductions owed by some states and local governments.

-This decision is contained in a public notice, signed by its Executive Chairman, Muhammad Nami, where the tax authority noted that most States and Local Governments have failed to remit to the Service Withholding Tax (WHT) and Value Added Tax (VAT) deductions from payments made to contractors and service providers by them as required by law.
+This decision is contained in a public notice, signed by the Executive Chairman, Muhammad Nami, who noted that most states and local governments have failed to remit to the Service Withholding Tax, WHT, and Value Added Tax, VAT, deductions from payments made to contractors and service providers by them as required by law.

-The Notice, highlighting relevant portions of the Companies Income Tax Act (CITA) and the Value Added Tax Act (VATA), stated that Ministries, Departments and Agencies of Government, as well as Parastatals and other establishments were mandated by law to deduct certain taxes while making payments to third parties and remit those deductions to the FIRS.
+The notice highlighting relevant portions of the Companies Income Tax Act, CITA, and the Value Added Tax Act, VATA, stated that Ministries, Departments and Agencies, MDAs, of government as well as parastatals and other establishments were mandated by law to deduct certain taxes while making payments to third parties and remit those deductions to the FIRS.

 “The provisions of Sections 78(3), 79(3), 81 of the Companies Income Tax Act (CITA), and Sections 9(I), 13(1) of the Value Added Tax Act (VATA), mandate Ministries, Departments and Agencies of Government (MDAs), Parastatals and other establishments to deduct WHT and VAT while making payments to third parties and remit same to the Service.